-- Weed, joint, pot, grass, dope, - herb, chronic, jay, bud, blunt, bomb, doobie, hydro, sinsemilla, - hash, reefer, Mary Jane (MJ), ganja, homegrown, spliff.
+- Weed, joint, dope, pot, grass, reefer, hash, - herb, chronic, jay, bud, blunt, bomb, doobie, hydro, sinsemilla, Mary Jane (MJ), ganja, spliff.

-What are the Types of Cannabis?
+Types of Cannabis:

-The two main types of cannabis, sativa and indica, are used for a number of medicinal and recreational purposes.
+The two main types of cannabis, sativa and indica, are used for several medicinal and recreational purposes.
 Sativas are known for their "head high," an invigorating, energizing effect that can help reduce anxiety or stress and increase creativity and focus.
 Indicas are typically associated with full-body effects, such as increasing deep relaxation and reducing insomnia.
 When grown for industrial purposes, cannabis indica contains very little THC and could not be used to get high.